Gabrielle Union Posts Adorable New Photo Of Her Daughter, Kaavia James

 Gabrielle Union still seems overjoyed to be a new mom.
-The Being Mary Jane actress regularly posts photos of her daughter Kaavia James and they are all adorable.
-On Saturday, she uploaded a photo of with her baby girl as they spent some mummy-daughter time near what looks like a beach.
+The Being Mary Jane actress regularly posts photos of her daughter, Kaavia James, and they are all adorable.
+On Saturday, she uploaded a photo of with her baby girl as they spent some mommy-daughter time near what looks like a beach.
 In the post, Kaavia is showing off her budding fashion sense in a Bob Marley onesie.
-Her mom is all smiles in the shot as holds Kaavia and looks much younger than her 46 years.
+Her mom is all smiles in the shot as she holds Kaavia and looks much younger than her 46 years.

 Kaavia was born four months ago via surrogate.
 The road to motherhood was difficult for the actress.
 Union had previously been very open about her struggles with infertility.
 During an interview with Dr. Oz in 2018, she confessed that she had suffered multiple miscarriages.
 She shared that the first time she lost a baby was especially devastating because they had told people in their circle that she was expecting.